Haidra-Org/fediverse-ai-horde-generate/README.md

-# mastorong-stable-horde-generate
+# Mastodon Stable Horde Generator

-A mastodon bot generating stable diffusion images as replies
+A mastodon bot for generating stable diffusion images as replies

+You can find a working implementation on https://sigmoid.social/@stablehorde_generator